pgEdge Cloud

 • Use the Volume Size (GB) field to specify the size of the data volume for each node of your cluster.
 Volume size must be between 8 GB and 10 TB.

 • Use the SSH Key drop-down to select a key pair from the list of your imported key pairs.
-A key pair is required to SSH to a cluster; without a key, you can connect to the PostgreSQL server with client applications, but will not be able to connect with the host via SSH.
+A key pair is required to SSH to a cluster; without a key, you can connect to databases you provision on the cluster, but will not be able to connect with the host via SSH.

-Use the fields in the Add Firewall Rules section to open ports on each node of your cluster for connections.
+Use the Firewall Rules field to open ports on each node of your cluster for connections.
+Click the + Add Firewall Rule icon to add a rule.

 Firewall rules